bkz/dropbox-uri/README.md

   - Clicking on this link will locate the shared folder on the reciever end and select the mathcing file or directory.

-## Disclaimer:

-Binaries are available but you should really build this yourself, I'm not that keen on maintaing this for public usage.
-I'd rather have the Dropbox team implement this feature for everyone :)

 ## OSX installation: